 - change the job title

-Remember that all hiring periods end with the fiscal year on June 30, and a new hiring form must be submitted for the hiring period beginning July 1 (unless the position is grant funded; then crossing fiscal periods is allowed).
+Remember that all hiring periods end with the fiscal year on June 30, and a new placement must be submitted for the hiring period beginning July 1 (unless the position is grant funded; then crossing fiscal periods is allowed).
 A Change Form cannot be used in this instance.
-You will need to submit two hiring forms for any student working from June through August: one form for the period through June 30 and a second beginning July 1.
+You will need to submit two placements for any student working from June through August: one form for the period through June 30 and a second beginning July 1.
 The recommended policy is to hire only enrolled students for the summer employment period.

-We recommend that students use direct deposit, which can be set up via HR Direct.
-For students who do not use direct deposit, a paper check will be mailed to his or her on-campus mailbox, if one is on file in COIN, or otherwise to his or her local home address.
+We recommend that students use direct deposit, which can be set up via .
+For students who do not use direct deposit, a paper check will be mailed to their on-campus mailbox, if one is on file in COIN, or otherwise to their local home address.

-If a student does not receive a paycheck, he or she should contact Payroll.
+If a student does not receive a paycheck, they should contact Payroll.

 During summer employment (when students are not enrolled at least half-time in classes), students are considered non-benefited employees and are subject to mandatory retirement withholding, called OBRA.